Azure-Samples/ms-identity-netcore-winui/ReadmeFiles/ReadmeHowTheCodeWasCreated.md

 ### Adding MSAL support and logging

-[MSAL.NET for public clients](https://learn.microsoft.com/azure/active-directory/develop/msal-net-initializing-client-applications) is used to Authenticate with Azure AD to gain access token to MsGraph API.
+[MSAL.NET for public clients](https://learn.microsoft.com/azure/active-directory/develop/msal-net-initializing-client-applications) is used to Authenticate with Azure AD to gain access token to MSGraph API.
 Install `Microsoft.Identity.Client.Extensions.Msal` package and create a Public Client application by adding the below code immediately after configuration lines:

 ```csharp